hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 Type: `vmware-vmx`

-This builder imports an existing virtual machine (from a `.vmx` file), runs provisioners on the virtual machine, and then exports the virtual machine as an image.
-This is best for those who want to start from an existing virtual machine as the source.
-You can feed the artifact of this builder back into Packer to iterate on an image for use with VMware [desktop hypervisors][desktop-hypervisors] (VMware Fusion Pro and VMware Workstation Pro).
+This builder imports an existing virtual machine, runs provisioners on the virtual machine, and then exports the virtual machine as an image.
+Use this builder to start from an existing image as the source.

 | Hypervisor Type     | Artifact BuilderId     |
 |---------------------|------------------------|